- Total population: 196 million

 We first began working in Pakistan in 1980, providing emergency relief, health care, education, job training and other essential services in affected communities.
 Since then, the IRC has expanded to support communities in all eight provinces and territories of Pakistan.

-As vulnerable Pakistanis struggle to recover from the coupled effects of poverty and natural disasters, the IRC is focusing our efforts in Islamabad, Khyber Pakhtunkhwa, Federally Administered Tribal Areas, Sindh, Punjab and Balochistan by:
+As vulnerable Pakistanis struggle to recover from poverty and humanitarian challenges, the IRC is focusing its efforts in Islamabad, Khyber Pakhtunkhwa, Federally Administered Tribal Areas, Sindh, Punjab and Balochistan by:

 What still needs to be done?

-The IRC’s work in Pakistan is more critical than ever as the country strives to recover from years of catastrophic earthquakes and floods.
-We pledge to put the needs of those most affected by such crises, particularly women and girls, at the forefront of our efforts and to achieve measurable improvements in health, safety and education.
+The IRC’s work in Pakistan is more critical than ever as the country strives to assist millions of displaced citizens, Afghan refugees and other vulnerable communities.
+We pledge to put the needs of those most affected by such disasters and challenges, particularly women and girls, at the forefront of our efforts and to achieve measurable improvements in health, safety and education.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.

-We will continue to support Pakistanis who have been temporarily displaced from their homes, expanding our reach to places where the need is the greatest.
-We’ll also continue to strive for equal health, safety and educational outcomes for women and men; and girls and boys.
+We will continue to support Pakistanis who have been temporarily displaced from and those returning to their homes, expanding our reach to places where the need is the greatest.
+We will also build on recent governmental reforms to achieve lasting improvements in the lives of those in need.

-We plan to improve reproductive health for adolescent girls by raising awareness on key issues such as menstrual hygiene and physical changes.
-We will also work to ensure that women and adolescent girls are protected from and treated for complications of pregnancy and childbirth.
+We plan to improve reproductive health for women and adolescent girls by raising awareness on key issues and ensure they are protected from and treated for complications of pregnancy and childbirth, and receive pre and post-natal care.

 People should be safe in their homes and communities, and receive support when they experience harm.
 As a lead protection agency in Pakistan, the IRC will focus on keeping children and adults safe from abuse and exploitation.
-This will be achieved through programmes providing psychosocial, health and legal aid to victims and working with educators to discourage abuse in schools.
+This will be achieved through programmes providing psychosocial, health and legal documentation aid, and working with government ministries, policy makers and educators to discourage abuse in schools.

-Download the IRC's Pakistan strategy action plan to learn more about our program priorities until 2020.
+Download the IRC's Pakistan strategy action plan to learn more about our programme priorities through 2020.